emacsway/sqlbuilder/docs/index.rst

 You can develop your own implementation, or, at least, specify what same compiler to use, for example::

     >>> from sqlbuilder.smartsql import T, Q, Result
-    >>> from sqlbuilder.smartsql.compilers.mysql import compile as mysql_compile
+    >>> from sqlbuilder.smartsql.dialects.mysql import compile as mysql_compile
     >>> Q(result=Result(compile=mysql_compile)).fields(T.author.id, T.author.name).tables(T.author).select()
     ('SELECT `author`.`id`, `author`.`name` FROM `author`', [])